 Structure of the committee

-Dr Guido Fürer, Vice-Chairman
+Dr Guido Fürer, Chairman

 Dr Thomas von Planta, Member